openziti/ziti-doc/docfx_project/ziti/quickstarts/network/hosted.md

 ### Firewall

 The first issue you will need to deal with is opening some ports.
-The Network's control plane is compose of a controller and at least one edge router.
+The network's control plane is compose of a controller and at least one edge router.
 Both of these components will require server ports to be reachable by all components of your network.
 For the controller you will need to open two ports through your firewall, one port for the management REST API, and one the edge-client API.
 Edge routers will also require two ports open.
 One for the